Scaling limit for a long-range divisible sandpile

 Let us see that $\widehat{L}_{M,n}((G_M*\rho-G_{M,n}*\rho_n)\omega)$ is uniformly bounded on $E$.
 Recall that for $x\in\frac{1}{n}\bb{Z}^2$, we defined $\rho_n(x)=\rho^{::}(x)$.

 Denote $E_M:=E+B_{M+1}$.
 For $x\in E_M^{::}$ we have

 where

-Since $K_1$ contains the support of the initial distribution $\rho$, the sums on the definition of $I_1(x)$ and $I_2(x)$ are taken over a set which is safely away from the origin.
+Since $K_1$ contains the support of the initial distribution $\rho$, the sums on the definitions of $I_1(x)$ and $I_2(x)$ are taken over a set which is safely away from the origin.
 Let us say $\widetilde{E}$.

 By symmetry, we write $I_1(x)$ as